hi6nika/guessANumberSoftUniProject/README.md

-# softUniProjects from Fundamentals Module.
+# GuessANumber

+A simple console game.